Abandoned Mines Cleanup

 In October 2007, at the request of the U.S. House Committee on Oversight and Government Reform, EPA, along with the Bureau of Indian Affairs (BIA), the Nuclear Regulatory Commission (NRC), the Department of Energy (DOE), and the Indian Health Service (IHS) developed a coordinated Five-Year Plan to address uranium contamination in consultation with Navajo Nation EPA (NNEPA).

 In 2014 a second Five-Year Plan was created which built upon the work done during the first five years, and established objectives and strategies to address the most significant risks to human health and the environment.

-EPA and NNEPA prioritized 46 mines (called priority mines) based on gamma radiation levels, proximity to homes and potential for water contamination identified in preliminary assessments documented in our Site Screen Reports.
-Detailed cleanup investigations will be conducted at these mines by 2018.
+EPA and NNEPA prioritized forty-six mines (called priority mines) based on gamma radiation levels, proximity to homes and potential for water contamination identified in preliminary assessments documented in our Site Screen Reports.
+Detailed cleanup investigations were conducted at priority mines in 2018.

-All 46 priority mines are in the assessment phase which includes biological and cultural surveys, radiation scanning, and soil and water sampling.
+Forty-four priority mines are in the assessment phase which includes biological and cultural surveys, radiation scanning, and soil and water sampling.
 These assessments help to determine the extent of contamination.
-The assessment work at the 46 priority mines will be documented in Removal Site Evaluation reports which will be completed by the end of 2018.
+The assessment work at the priority mines will be documented in Removal Site Evaluation reports.
 These reports will be shared with communities and made available on our website.